nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 the batch is lower than the respective amount(s) sent.
 If holder does not hold any tokens of type `token_id`, holder's balance is interpreted as zero.

-Transfer implementation must apply permissioning policy logic.
-If permissioning logic rejects a transfer, the whole MUST fail.
+Transfer implementation must apply permission policy logic.
+If permission logic rejects a transfer, the whole MUST fail.

 FA2 does NOT specify an interface for mint and burn operations.
-However, if an FA2 token contract implements mint and burn operations, it MUST apply permissioning logic as well.
+However, if an FA2 token contract implements mint and burn operations, it MUST apply permission logic as well.

 #### `balance_of`